 Haemanthus is a genus in the Amaryllidaceae family confined to South Africa and Namibia.
 The 22 currently known species are characteristically fleshy, often hairy plants, well known for their compact, brush-like inflorescences.
-Their specialised fruits are berries which contain a few large, moisture-rich seeds.
+Their specialized fruits are berries which contain a few large, moisture-rich seeds.
 Species are found both in winter and summer rainfall regions.
-The latest revision of this genus was written by Deirdre Snijman in 1984.
-Haemanthus species D-L are found on this wiki page.
+A revision of this genus was written by Deirdre Snijman in 1984.
+Haemanthus species d-l are found on this wiki page.

-Haemanthus dasyphyllus is native to Langberg and Kubiskouberg, north west of Loriesfontein and is found in localized populations.
+Haemanthus dasyphyllus Snijman is native to Langberg and Kubiskouberg, north west of Loriesfontein and is found in localized populations.
 The leaves are light green, lanceolate with a covering of long soft white hairs on both surfaces, the abaxial surface or the edges only.
 The leaf blades are erect, usually twisted and speckled with red at the base.
-The photos below were taken by Nhu Nguyen.
+The first four photos below were taken by Nhu Nguyen.
+The last two photos from iNaturalist of the leaves taken by Nick Helme and shared under a CC BY-SA license.
+He wrote that it is common on granite domes in patches of soil.

-Haemanthus deformis is an evergreen plant found in shade and on moist rocky banks in the KwaZulu-Natal.
+Haemanthus deformis Hook.f. is an evergreen plant found in shade and on moist rocky banks in the KwaZulu-Natal.
 It has thick, flat, leaves that persist for over a year.
-New leaves appear after the white flowers.
-Flowering time is May to October.
+New leaves appear after the white flowers and as the old leaves start to turn brown.
+Flowering time is May to October in habitat in the Southern Hemisphere.
 The first photo was taken by Cameron McMaster.
-The next three were taken by Mary Sue Ittner December 2005 when a plant purchased from Cameron bloomed.
-The following two are of a Margate form from Jacob Uluwehi Knecht.
+The next two are of a Margate form from Uluwehi Knecht.

 Haemanthus hybrid 1 Seed was received from Doug Westfall labeled Haemanthus albiflos.
 One seemed different and is probably a hybrid.
 It has two leaves that in the beginning were evergreen, but the last two years have been deciduous during the summer and appear with the bud in the fall.
 It has pink flowers.
 Photos by Mary Sue Ittner.